-11.6 Configure an ENI
+13.4 Configure an ENI

-If your instance is running one of the following images, you do not have to configure the Elastic Network Interfaces (ENI) manually to have them recognized by the OS.
+If your instance is running one of the following images, ENIs are supported and you do not need to configure any ENIs manually.

-- Centos 7.3 64-bit - Centos 6.8 64-bit - · 64-bit Windows Server 2016 data center Edition - Windows Server 2012 R2 Data Center Edition 64-bit64-bit Windows Server 2012 R2 data center Edition
+- · Centos 7.3 64-bit - Centos 6.8 64-bit - 64-bit Windows Server 2016 data center Edition - Windows Server 2012 R2 Data Center Edition 64-bit64-bit Windows Server 2012 R2 data center Edition

-If your instance is running none of the preceding images, and you want to attach an ENI to your instance, you must manually configure the ENI to be recognizable.
-If your instance does not use these images, however, if you want to attach a flexible network card to an instance, You need to manually configure the elastic network card.
-This document uses an instance running CentOS 7.2 64-bit as an example to introduce how to configure an ENI to make the interface recognizable.
+If your instance is running an image not shown in the preceding list, and you want to attach an ENI to your instance, you must manually configure the ENI to be supported.
+This topic uses an instance running CentOS 7.2 64-bit as an example to describe how to configure an ENI manually.